-The B vitamins are all crucial for cell metabolism, normal functioning of the central nervous system and the formation of red blood cells.
-This test measures the level of vitamin B1 in your blood.
+The B vitamins play a vital role in cell metabolism, the normal functioning of the central nervous system, and the formation of red blood cells.
+This test measures the level of vitamin B1 in your blood, helping to assess if you're getting the right amount of this essential nutrient.

 Vitamins